rohini8307-dev/Sign-Language-Translator-with-Integrated-AI-chatbot/README.md

 ### **4. Sentence Builder**

-Transforms continuous single-letter predictions into readable text:
+Transforms continuous single-letter predictions into readable text with character buffer, Smart spacing, and delete logic.

-* Character buffer
-* Smart spacing
-* Delete logic
-* Word & sentence formation rules

 ### **5. AI Chatbot Module**

-* Final sentence fed to an LLM (Mistral powered by Ollama)
+* Final sentence fed to the LLM (Mistral powered by Ollama)
 * Generates natural-language reply
 * Reply converted into **speech** using TTS